 A solid color background is easy; all you need is some colored paper.
 I’ve got a supply of multi-colored sticky notes in the office that will be perfect for this job.

-We just need to do is cover the lens on the iPhone and point it towards the sun or a bright light.
-If you want more variation in the color take a page out of a color magazine with some interesting and colorful graphics or images and use that against the camera lens and see how that looks.
+We just need to do is cover the lens on the iPhone and point it towards the sun or bright light.
+If you want more variation in the color, take a page out of a color magazine with some interesting and colorful graphics or images and use that against the camera lens and see how that looks.

 Here’s what lime green sticky-note looks like when placed against the iPhone lens and point towards the sun.
 It’s a solid color video background.
 Obviously, you can vary the color by choosing a different colored piece of paper.